 - a.
 Ensure individual and systemic QOC, - b.
-Conduct comprehensive quality-of-care investigations, - c.
+Conduct comprehensive QOC investigations, - c.
 Conduct onsite QM visits/reviews, - d.
 Conduct Care Needed Today/IJ investigations, - e.
 Integrate quality throughout the organization, - f.
-Implement QI, and - g.
-Resolve, track, and trend QOC grievances.

-- 33. Transition Coordinator who is a health care professional or who possesses the appropriate education and experience and is supported by a health care professional to effectively coordinate and oversee all member transition issues, responsibilities and activities.
+ImplementQI, and - g.
+Resolve, track, and trend QOC grievances. - 32.
+Transition Coordinator who is a health care professional or who possesses the appropriate education and experience and is supported by a health care professional to effectively coordinate and oversee all member transition issues, responsibilities and activities.
 The Transition Coordinator shall ensure safe, timely, and orderly member transitions.
-Refer to ACOM Policy 402. - 34.
-Transplant Coordinator who is an Arizona licensed RN in good standing and who is responsible for the timely review and authorization of transplant services in accordance with AHCCCS policy and State regulations.
-Refer to AMPM Policy 310-DD. - 35.
-Tribal Coordinator who is located in Arizona and who acts as the liaison with tribal nations and tribal providers, promoting services and programs to improve the health of American Indian members as specified in Section D, Paragraph 23, Medical Management, Collaboration with Tribal Nations and Providers.
-The Tribal Coordinator shall also attend all AHCCCS Tribal Consultation meetings. - 36.
-Workforce Development Administrator who is responsible for coordinating and overseeing contractually required workforce development activities.
-The Workforce Development (WFD) Administrator shall have a professional background, authorities, and ongoing training and development needed to lead the Workforce Development Operation (WFDO) as specified in Contract.
+Refer to ACOM Policy 402.

+- 33. Transplant Coordinator who is an Arizona licensed RN in good standing and who is responsible for the timely review and authorization of transplant services in accordance with AHCCCS policy and State regulations.
+Refer to AMPM Policy 310-DD. - 34.
+Tribal Coordinator who is located in Arizona and who acts as the liaison with tribal nations and tribal providers, promoting services and programs to improve the health of American Indian members as specified in Section D, Paragraph 23, MM, Collaboration with Tribal Nations and Providers.
+The Tribal Coordinator shall also attend all AHCCCS Tribal Consultation meetings. - 35.
+Workforce Development (WFD) Administrator who is responsible for coordinating and overseeing contractually required workforce development activities.
+The WFD Administrator shall have a professional background, authorities, and ongoing training and development needed to lead the Workforce Development Operation (WFDO) as specified in Contract.